thy0621/DAPNet/README.md

 $ conda activate DP
 $ pip install -r requirements.txt
 ```
+We recommend using version 1.15 of TensorFlow 1.
 ### Diseases network  creation

 Based on the relationship data of diseases, this study sorted and constructed three disease networks from different perspectives.
 Although their data sources are different, the file format is consistent.